astrochili/awesome-defold/README.md

 #### Navigation

 - [A-Star](https://github.com/selimanac/defold-astar) — A path finder and a-star solver.
+- [A* Graph Pathfinding](https://github.com/selimanac/defold-graph-pathfinder) — A high-performance A* pathfinding library designed for real-time games and simulations with hundreds to thousands of moving objects.
+- [def-windward-jps](https://github.com/s-kania/def-windward-jps) — A native extension for fast pathfinding using the Jump Point Search algorithm on uniform-cost grids.
 - [DefArmy](https://github.com/dev-masih/defarmy) — A module to create groups of game objects, organize them and manage moving saving the pattern.
 - [DefGraph](https://github.com/dev-masih/defgraph) — A module to create a graph map and move inside of it.
 - [Detour](https://github.com/abadonna/defold-detour) — A native extension for Recast Navigation.